swtch1/too_many_strains/README.md

 go test -v ./... -args -Integration=true
 ```

-Integration tests assumes you are connecting to a database.
+Integration tests will connect to a database for end-to-end testing.
 This can be fully fledged database
 server or a local test database in a container.
 A testing database will be created on the server
 and deleted after the tests are run.